AI Scan of Calories in Edamame

 Edamame Nutrition Analysis: The Plant Protein Powerhouse

-Edamame, consisting of young soybeans harvested before they harden, stands as one of the most robust, dense, and versatile plant-based whole foods available.
-Widely consumed throughout East Asia, these brilliant green pods have surged in global popularity as an elite health food, functioning as a quick satisfying snack, a nutrient-dense salad inclusion, or a powerful standalone light appetizer.
+Edamame, consisting of young soybeans harvested before they harden, stands as a dense and versatile plant-based whole food.
+Widely consumed throughout East Asia, these green pods have surged in global popularity as a health food, functioning as a snack, a salad inclusion, or a light appetizer.
+Whether you are eating them shelled or in the pod, simply snap a picture with the CalMind photo calorie tracker to get precise macros and portion sizes instantly.

-A standard 100-gram serving of shelled edamame contains approximately 121 calories, delivering a stellar, balanced macronutrient profile.
-The defining hallmark of edamame is its staggering 11.9 grams of high-quality protein per serving.
-Crucially, unlike the vast majority of plant proteins, edamame provides a "complete protein," meaning it contains all nine essential amino acids required for human muscle repair, structural maintenance, and deep recovery, functioning similar to animal-based proteins.
+A standard 100-gram serving of shelled edamame contains approximately 121 calories.
+A defining hallmark of edamame is its 11.9 grams of protein per serving.
+Crucially, unlike the majority of plant proteins, edamame provides a "complete protein," meaning it contains all nine essential amino acids required for human muscle repair and structural maintenance.

 Navigating Carbohydrates and Essential Fats

-Beyond its powerful protein content, edamame supplies 8.9 grams of complex carbohydrates per 100g, but this figure is deceptive.
-More than 5 grams of this carbohydrate mass exists as pure structural dietary fiber.
-This massive fiber density slows digestion, blunts harmful blood sugar spikes, and supports deep, sustained gastric satiety, leaving you feeling full for long durations after consumption.
+Beyond its protein content, edamame supplies 8.9 grams of total carbohydrates per 100g.
+More than 5 grams of this carbohydrate mass exists as dietary fiber.
+This fiber density slows digestion, supports stable blood sugar levels, and promotes gastric satiety.

-Additionally, the 5.2 grams of dietary fat found in edamame consists of beneficial polyunsaturated and monounsaturated lipid structures, including vital essential omega-3 fatty acids.
-These important plant fats support robust cardiovascular health, lower systemic inflammation, and assist in maximizing the healthy absorption of fat-soluble vitamins throughout the human body.
+Additionally, the 5.2 grams of fat found in edamame consists of polyunsaturated and monounsaturated lipids, including omega-3 fatty acids.
+These plant fats support cardiovascular health and assist in the absorption of fat-soluble vitamins.

 🔥 How to burn 121 Calories (100g serving)?